Road transport in Australia: Safety

 In 1992, first National Road Safety Strategy was established by federal, state and territory transport Ministers.

 The 2001–2010 Australian safe-system strategy, achieved a fatality reduction rate of 34% for a reduction target of 40%.

 Pedestrian safety

-75.8% of fatal pedestrian crashes involved passenger cars or light commercial vehicles, between 2009 and 2013.

-Pedestrians older than 75 have the highest pedestrian fatality rate of any age group.
+75.8% of fatal pedestrian crashes involved passenger cars or light commercial vehicles, between 2009 and 2013, and pedestrians older than 75 have the highest pedestrian fatality rate of any age group.

 Fatality risk

 An Australian study of the risk of deaths once the accident occurred found various possible factors.
 This study concludes that the risk of death is higher in rural area.

 This study use the notion of odds ratio:

 Road naming

 Each state has independent systems for the naming of roads.

 Roads in New South Wales are named in accordance with section 162 of The Roads Act 1993.
 Australian Standards AS 1742.5 - 1986 and AS 4212 - 1994 provide a list of road suffixes (such as Alley, Circle, Mall, Street) which are routinely accepted by the Geographical Names Board.